-AMP has entered into agreements for management and agency services ("Service Agreements") with the OMEGA Joint Ventures, MESA, and OMEA.
+AMP has entered into agency agreements for management services ("Service Agreements") with OMEA.
 Participants in these organizations are all members of AMP.
-The AMP board of trustees has established a joint venture oversight committee that is responsible for reviewing financial information and operating matters related to the OMEGA Joint Ventures.
-Under these Service Agreements, AMP serves as agent and provides planning, construction and financial management, operations, and other professional and technical services.
-AMP is compensated based on an allocation of direct expenses and overhead.
-Compensation for these services for the years ended December 31, 2011 and 2010 was \$3,347,108 and \$2,010,709, respectively.
+Under these Service Agreements, AMP serves as agent and provides services such as planning, financial management, operations, and other professional and technical services.
+AMP is compensated for its services based on a reasonable allocation of direct expenses and overhead.